Huan-Yee/ButterCookies-IndustryCollab/smart-docs-frontend/README.md

 In today's fast-paced software development environment, organizations struggle with:

-- **Documentation Quality**: Inconsistent and outdated documentation that doesn't meet industry standards
+- **Slow to Write**: Creating documentation is repetitive, time-consuming, and often skipped.
 - **Knowledge Gap**: Developers spending excessive time understanding poorly documented codebases
-- **Quality Assessment**: Lack of systematic evaluation of documentation completeness and effectiveness
-- **Maintenance Overhead**: Manual review processes that are time-consuming and error-prone
+- **Hard to Read**: Long, unstructured docs overwhelm developers, especially new joiners.
+- **Difficult to Maintain**: In fast-changing codebases, documentation quickly becomes outdated, misleading, or irrelevant.
 - **Best Practices**: Difficulty in identifying and implementing documentation best practices

 ## 🎯 Solution Track: Developer Tools & Productivity

 This project addresses the **Developer Tools & Productivity** track by creating an intelligent documentation assistant that:

-1. **Automates Quality Assessment**: AI-powered analysis of documentation quality and completeness
+1. **Simplify Writing**:
+- Auto-generate starter docs from code, commits, or comments.
+- Provide AI-powered templates and suggestions to accelerate writing
+- Real-time validation to maintain consistency and quality
+2. **Speed Up Reading**:
-2. **Provides Actionable Insights**: Specific recommendations for improving documentation structure and content
+- Specific recommendations for improving documentation structure and content
-3. **Streamlines Review Process**: Automated scoring and highlighting of areas needing attention
-4. **Enhances Developer Experience**: Intuitive interface for uploading and analyzing documentation files
-5. **Supports Multiple Sources**: Integration with file uploads and GitHub repositories
+- Q&A search: ask natural-language questions and get instant, relevant answers
+- Visual cues (highlights, structure breakdowns) to make docs easier to navigate

 ## ✨ Key Features